 - Are there any cracks or defects in the guard or blade? - Will the tip come off?
-(Have the combatant hold the sword while you pull on the tip.) - Has the red tape covering the tip worn off? - Is the flex within acceptable range?
-(Check the flexibility as described in Appendix B of the Adrian Combat Manual.)

-Any blade that maintains a sharp bend after being flexed must be permanently removed from the field.
-A slight curve over the length of the blade is acceptable.

-• For Cut & Thrust rapiers, does the combatant have a swept hilt or rigid hand-protection?

-d.
-Defensive items for Renaissance Combat (e.g. mug, parrying dagger, cloak, etc.)

-- Are they any sharp points?
-(Parry-only daggers must have rounded tips.) - Can the weapon be broken into sharp points?

-e.
-Weapons intended for Armored Combat

-- Does the sword have the proper width, helm penetration, and weight?
-(If the weapon seems heavy, weigh it to ensure that it does not exceed the allowed maximum.) - Does the sword have cracks or defects that might result is breakage during combat? - Does the blade have burrs that could cause injury or damage to an opponent's gear? - Are the pommels are firmly secured? - Are the heads are firmly secured to the haft? - For pole-weapons, does the overall length exceed the allowed maximum? - Is there an excessive amount of splintering on the haft that would significantly weaken the haft?
+(Have the combatant hold the sword while you pull on the tip) - Has the red tape covering the tip worn off? - Is the flex within acceptable range?
+(Check the flexibility as described in Combat Manual) Any blade that maintains a sharp bend after being flexed must be permanently removed from the field (a slight curve over the length of the blade is acceptable) - For Cut & Thrust rapiers, does the combatant have a swept hilt or rigid hand protection? - d.
+Defensive items for Rapier Combat (i.e. mug, parrying dagger, cloak) - Are there any sharp points?
+(Parry-only daggers must have rounded tips.) - Can the item be broken into sharp points? - e.
+Weapons intended for Armored Combat - Does the sword have the proper width, helm penetration, and weight?
+(If the weapon seems heavy, weigh it to ensure that it does not exceed the allowed maximum.) - Does the sword have cracks or defects that might result is breakage during combat? - Does the blade have burrs that could cause injury or damage to an opponent's gear? - Are the pommels firmly secured? - Are the heads firmly secured to the haft? - For pole-weapons, does the overall length exceed the allowed maximum? - Is there an excessive amount of splintering on the haft that would significantly weaken the haft?

-2. MISSILES, BOWS, SIEGE WEAPONS

-a.
-Arrows
+2. Missiles, Bows, Siege Weapons

-- In a spot-check of random arrows, are there any signs of "punch-through?"
+- a.
+Arrows - In a spot-check of random arrows, are there any signs of punch-through?
 (Test for punch-through by grasping the arrow shaft and wiggling the head of the arrow.
-Any movement of the shaft inside the head will disqualify the arrow from further use, and be just cause for further inspection of that quiver's arrows.) - Have the arrows been constructed according to the Archery Construction Guidelines?
-(At the Crown Marshal's discretion, a random arrow may be dissected for inspection.)

-b.
-Javelins and Ballista Bolts

-- Are the tennis balls firmly attached to the front of the golf tube? - Is the padding (ballista bolts only) adequate?
+Any movement of the shaft inside the head will disqualify the arrow from further use, and be just cause for further inspection of that quiver's arrows.) - Have the arrows been constructed according to the Missile Weapon Construction Guidelines?
+(At the Crown Marshal's discretion, a random arrow may be dissected for inspection.) - b.
+Javelins and Ballista Bolts - Are the tennis balls firmly attached to the front of the golf tube? - Do the fletchings (if any) have dull edges? - c.
+Bows - Is the poundage appropriate for the combat type? - Are there any cracks or stress marks on the bow, limb or arms? - Does the bowstring have excessive fraying? - Is the bowstring correctly attached to the ends of the limbs? - d.
+Siege Weapons - Does the release mechanism operate properly?
+(Have the siege weapon operator demonstrate this) - Does the weapon fire within the appropriate range guidelines?
+(Have the siege-weapon operator demonstrate this) - Have the rocks and balls been constructed according to the Missile Weapon Construction Guidelines?
+(At the Crown Marshal's discretion, a random rock or bolt may be dissected for inspection)

-c.
-Bows

-- Is the poundage appropriate for the combat type? - Are there any cracks or stress marks on the bow, limb or arms? - Does the bowstring have excessive fraying? - Is the bowstring correctly attached to the ends of the limbs?

-d.
-Siege Weapons

-- Does the release mechanism operate properly?
-(Have the siege weapon operator demonstrate this.) - Are all the rocks and balls within the weight limits? - Have the rocks and balls been constructed according to the Archery Construction Guidelines?
-(At the Crown Marshal's discretion, a random rock or bolt may be dissected for inspection.)